ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Data sources and analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-For street addresses, the simulation will use a pre-processed (?) version deepparse address data for the US only.
+For street addresses, the simulation will use a pre-processed (?) version of the deepparse address data for the US only.

 .. todo::